Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ### Calling REST APIs from anywhere

 The services are simply AzureML RESTful APIs.
-You can go to (https://services.azureml.net) to grab sample code to consume them from R, Python, or C#.
+You can go to [your AzureML services link](https://services.azureml.net) to grab sample code to consume them from R, Python, or C#.

 See the Swagger documentation to the services to understand their input and output requirements.